The Rime, The Rime, I love this Rime. All of it.

 - - -

-Yeah, verily: a pilot approaches -- and then the great ship suddenly sinks.
+Yeah, verily: for now a pilot approaches -- and then the great ship suddenly sinks.
 The mariner is rescued aboard the pilot boat and is rowed ashore.
 And then he's off to tell his story to anyone he meets ("this soul has been alone on a wide, wide sea"...).

 This poem has many esoterical, pious traits, like the water-spirit, the sea-creatures that become friendly and the penance with the albatross hung around the neck.
 And at the end we have a certain hermit along in the pilot boat, and this we get to know about the hermit's life: "He singeth loud his godly hymns / that he maketh in the wood."
 And: